 Diagnosis and treatment:

-Physical examination and family history will help your doctor to identify the disease.
+Physical examination and family history will help your doctor to identify for disease.
 Your doctor may also suggest you to undergo blood and skin tests.

 Based on the severity of your signs and symptoms, your doctor will prescribe you medications and ointments or lotions.

-Research suggests that there is an increased chance of developing eczema if you have a family history, and the disease can be inherited.
-Studies have identified certain mutated (changes) genes that are linked to disease development.
+Research suggest that, there is an increased chance of developing eczema if you have a family history and can be inherited.
+Studies identified certain mutated (changes) genes that are linked to disease development.

-According to research, gene test or genetic tests can help reveal or identify mutations (changes) in the genes in the people who are at high risk and further helping in treatment plan.
+According to research, gene test or genetic test reveals or identifies mutations (changes) in the genes in the people who are at high risk and further helping in treatment plan.